Andy HirstPrincipal Consultant

 Stewart HealdSenior Consultant

-Stew joined Osprey in 2011 following a 34 year career in all disciplines of Air Traffic Control and Airspace Management obtained as an ATC Manager and commissioned Military Officer.
+Stew joined Osprey in 2011 following a 34 year career in all disciplines in Air Traffic Control and Airspace Management obtained as an ATC Manager and commissioned Military Officer.
 He possesses a wealth of operational and management experience and can manage multiple projects simultaneously with proven excellence in project delivery.

 Craig BlackwellSenior Consultant

-Craig has an MSc in Safety Critical Systems Engineering and joined Osprey in September 2017 following a successful career in the Royal Air Force.
-He is a highly experienced Safety Engineer and brings a wealth of experience in delivering complex projects and systems in both Air and Land including Air Traffic Management, Battlespace Management and C4iSTAR domains.
+Craig has an MSc in Safety Critical Systems Engineering and joined Osprey in September 2017 following 20 years in the military.
+He is an experienced Safety Engineer, bringing a wealth of knowledge in the delivery of complex projects and systems in both Air and Land including Air Traffic Management, Battlespace Management and C4ISTAR domains.

 Previously, Craig has been an instructor on the electronic systems of the Challenger 2 MBT and was the technical support engineer for radar systems deployed on operations.
-Prior to joining Osprey, he was the lead safety stakeholder representing the Gp Capt on the £1.5 billion Marshall ATM Programme with responsibility for reviewing and analysing safety reports and evidence.
+Prior to joining Osprey, he was the lead safety stakeholder, representing the BM Force on the £1.5 billion MARSHALL ATM Programme with responsibility for reviewing and analysing safety reports and evidence.
 He also provided technical advice on safety management processes and safety case development for in-service and newly procured cutting edge equipment.

 Liam ClarkeSenior Consultant

 Liam is an approved IFP Designer and completed both his initial and advanced IFP Design training with the Air Navigation Institute in Switzerland.
 He is trained in the design of non-precision and precision instrument flight procedures including ILS, MLS, GBAS, PBN 3D (LPV, LPV200, LNAV-VNAV and RNP APCH).

 Prior to joining Osprey, Liam completed a 22-year career with the Royal Air Force as a Flight Operations Manager, he was then a founding member of the IFP Design Team at Cyrrus Limited.
 During his career he has worked with numerous civil and military airports all over the world.
 Liam is responsible for the whole ‘production line’ in the creation of a new procedure from the initial site visit and data capture, through the HAZID and design process with IFP WP coding and the production of a flight validation plan (including ARINC 424 Database Coding) to ultimately liaise with relevant AIS to ensure accurate and timely publication.

 Sam ShuttlewoodSenior Consultant